SemClone/src2purl/README.md

 # SRC2ID - Source Code to Package ID

-A Python tool that identifies package coordinates (name, version, license, PURL) from source code directories using a comprehensive hybrid discovery strategy with manifest parsing, code fingerprinting, repository search, and optionally Software Heritage archive.
+A Python tool that identifies package coordinates (name, version, license, PURL) from source code directories using an hybrid discovery strategy with manifest parsing, code fingerprinting, repository search, and Software Heritage archive.

 ## Overview